The Best Retirement Savings Options for Physicians in the San Diego Area

 Pension Plans

-As of 2024, some hospital systems still offer defined benefit pension plans.
-For example, UC Health and Kaiser offer pensions which provide a fixed, regular payment to physicians upon retirement.
-While less common in the past, these plans can offer a stable and guaranteed income stream during retirement.
-If this option is available to you, you should carefully review the terms of the plan.
+As of 2026, some hospital systems still offer defined benefit pension plans.
+For example, UC Health and Kaiser offer pensions that provide a fixed, regular payment to physicians upon retirement.
+While less common than in the past, these plans can provide a stable, guaranteed income stream in retirement.
+If this option is available to you, you should carefully review the plan’s terms.
 You should understand the calculation method for benefits and payout options.
-It is typically based on a formula that includes the number of years worked, your age, and your average salary over the last few years.
+It is typically based on a formula that includes the number of years worked, your age, and your average salary over the past few years.

 There can be several options for pension plans.
 With UC Health, there are three different programs, depending on your hire date.